jimmyman2010/autoskoly/wordpress/wp-content/plugins/types/readme.txt

 == Changelog ==

+= 2.2.9 =
+* Added the feature to display posts and pages in Toolset dashboard by default.
+* Added the ability to set the purpose of a View or a WordPress Archive, when creating from the Toolset Dashboard.
+* Added support for user language setting.
+* Renamed "Thumbnail" to "Featured Image" in custom post type edit screen options.
+* Removed non-Types taxonomies from the related section in post type edit screen.
+* Removed "Layouts not compatible with theme" message.
+* Fixed an issue with checkbox user field with option to save 0 to the database
+* Fixed an issue that WordPress Archives created inside Layouts were listed in Views section of Types Information table
+* Fixed a compatibility issue with WPML plugin which was causing duplicate keys in the icl_strings table, when renaming post field groups or post types.
+* Fixed a compatibility issue with UseAnyFont plugin.

+= 2.2.8 =

+* Fixed an issue where Types saves invalid values in user fields.
+* Added 'custom_css' and 'customize_changeset' to list of excluded post types.
+* Fixed fatal errors with Styling editor and PHP 7.1.
+* Fixed a glitch in Firefox ”a new blank tab was opened when clicking on ‘Skip Feedback’”

+= 2.2.7 =

+* Fixed a JavaScript error when using a flat taxonomy in the relationship post table.
+* Fixed an issue where no value was stored for checkboxes when option to save 0 was selected.
+* Fixed a validation issue for file, audio, video and embed fields affecting Types.
+Allowing URLs with non-latin characters, but only for URLs that point to attachments from the Media Library (validated by WordPress media upload mechanism).
+* Removed the "Types Migration" page which was broken and not maintained.
+* Fixed an incompatibility issue with Divi caused by double enqueuing of the jQuery UI Validation plugin.
+* When inserting the types shortcode for an image field, we will always use placeholders for the title and alt text.
+* Fixed an issue in the relationship post table where it wasn't possible to repeatedly set and remove a child post's featured image.
+* Improved how the Types meta fields are registered in the Fields and Views dialog.

 = 2.2.6 =

 * Updated Installer to 1.7.15.
 * Fix several issues with the Styling editor.
 * Fixed a compatibility with Layouts, child themes of Layouts-integrated themes haven't been recognized as such.